EEPNet-V2: Patch-to-Pixel Solution for Efficient Cross-Modal Registration between LiDAR Point Cloud and Camera Image: Introduction

 \section{Introduction}

 In autonomous driving and robot systems, the fusion between data collected from different sensors now plays an important role in many downstream tasks, such as object detection \cite{bai2022transfusion, chen2017multi, ku2018joint} and segmentation \cite{caltagirone2021lidar, wu2018squeezeseg, wang2018depth}.
-We can achieve better accuracy and efficiency by using these fused data, thereby ensuring safety and robustness in complex environments.
-Among these methods, the most common process is to perform a fusion of the LiDAR (solid-state LiDAR or rotating LiDAR, etc.) point cloud and the camera (high-definition cameras or infrared cameras, etc.) image.
+Better accuracy and efficiency can be achieved by using these fused data, thereby ensuring safety and robustness in complex environments.
+Among the data collected from different sensors, the most common process is to perform a fusion of the LiDAR (solid-state LiDAR or rotating LiDAR, etc.) point cloud and the camera (high-definition cameras or infrared cameras, etc.) image.

 However, the primary condition of a successful fusion is an accurate alignment between these data.
 A commonly used method to deal with the alignment task between sensors is to calculate the external parameters between sensors using a checkerboard \cite{kim2019extrinsic}, which we call off-line calibration.
-We can make a high-accuracy alignment between sensors by using these types of methods and unavoidable time costs.
+High-accuracy alignment between sensors by using these types of methods and unavoidable time costs.
 In addition, some online calibration methods \cite{schneider2017regnet, iyer2018calibnet, yuan2020rggnet} are proposed to correct external parameter errors caused by bumps or vibrations.
 These online calibration methods can modify the deviations within a limited error range.
 However, they will lose effectiveness when the errors are too large.
 Although these methods can achieve high-accuracy alignment, these complicated calibration processes make data fusion preprocessing time-consuming and inefficient.
-Whenever the deployment of sensors has changed, these processes have to be repeated.
+Whenever the deployment of sensors has changed, these calibration processes have to be repeated.